Dr. Teresa Wagner

-I am proud to have a rich history as a health professional holding a Bachelor of Science degree in dietetics from Texas Christian University, a Master’s degree in nutrition from Texas Woman’s University and a Doctorate in Public Health from the University of North Texas Health Science Center (UNTHSC).
-I have worked as both a healthcare provider and a public health practitioner.
+With many years of experience as a health professional, I hold a Bachelor of Science degree in dietetics from Texas Christian University, a Master of Science degree in nutrition from Texas Woman’s University and a Doctor of Public Health degree from the University of North Texas Health Science Center I have worked as both a healthcare provider and a public health practitioner.

 Teaching Areas & Public Health Interests:

 I gained experience in Food Safety and Security during my tenure as Director of Issues and Crisis Management for the local region of the National Dairy Council.
-As a part of that role, I collaborated with farmers, industry, law enforcement, governmental agencies and other animal groups to take preventive measures and communicate effectively regarding potential animal health issues and food security.
+Within that role, I collaborated with farmers, industry, law enforcement, governmental agencies and other animal groups to take preventive measures and communicate effectively regarding potential animal health issues and food security.
 My food safety experience developed as a dietitian and public health practitioner dealing with food borne illness prevention and abatement.

 My experience with public health and health literacy began as an Adjunct Clinical Associate Professor in the School of Health Professions at UNTHSC.
 In that position, I wrote the Medical Nutrition Therapy Curriculum for the UNTHSC Professional and Continuing Education Office and crafted it to teach physicians to educate patients about nutrition using plain language messaging.
 Additionally, I participated in research teaching librarians and clinicians health literacy basics and planned three UNTHSC Health Literacy Symposia.

 Professional Activities & Awards: